Rain & clouds

 Forecast showers

-An expedient guide to visually distinct between a fair weather cumulus and a rain bearing cumulonimbus cloud, allowing you to forecast showers
+There are three tell-tales signs to visually discern a difference between a fair weather cumulus and a rain bearing cumulonimbus cloud, allowing you to forecast showers

-The right cloud spells rain, the left one is harmless.
+The cloud on the right spells rain, the one on the left is harmless.

 Further insights